Glendora Community Coordinating Council History

-Ab Gnagy, a member during GCCC’s inception, holds the distinction of having the longest continuing membership in the organization.
+Ab Gnagy, a member during GCCC’s inception, holds the distinction of having the longest continuous membership in the organization.
 He served continuously for over 30 years with his late wife Margaret.
 Ab is also credited with maintaining the club’s history, as is Joan Hallidy.
 He was honored on September 10, 1984, in a surprise ceremony where he was named “Life Member Emeritus.”
 He depicts the true meaning and spirit of the Glendora Community Coordinating Council.
 In1998 the membership directory was dedicated to him.

 Story and Research compiled by Ida Fracasse, assisted by Joan Hallidy.